jbtiglao/staff-hub/README.md

 ![image12_delete-role](https://user-images.githubusercontent.com/94569484/168506287-816d73cc-ef65-45c5-874a-017306fe1286.png)

-12. When the user chooses to delete an employee, the user is prompted to select the employee and this information is upadted in the database.
+12. When the user chooses to delete an employee, the user is prompted to select the employee and this information is updated in the database.

 ![image11_delete-employee](https://user-images.githubusercontent.com/94569484/168506135-dc391ae9-088b-4709-b6e8-1b45dcd98a45.png)

-13. When the user chooses to view employees by manager, the user is presented with a formatted table showing the (rank and file) employee data, including employee ID, first names, and last names.
+13. When the user chooses to view employees by manager, the user is presented with a formatted table showing the (rank and file) employees who report to the said manager, and their data which include their employee ID, first names, and last names.

-14. When the user chooses to view employees by role, the user is presented with a formatted table showing (rank and file) employee data, including employee ID, first names, and last names.
+14. When the user chooses to view employees by role, the user is presented with a formatted table showing the (rank and file) employees who perform the said role, and their data which include their employee ID, first names, and last names.

-15. When the user chooses to view employees by department, the user is presented with a formatted table showing all employees in the department and their employee data, including employee ID, first names, last names, title, and salary.
+15. When the user chooses to view employees by department, the user is presented with a formatted table showing all employees in the said department (i.e., managerial and rank and file) and their employee data which include their employee ID, first names, last names, title, and salary.

 ![image14_view-employees-by-mngr-role-dept png](https://user-images.githubusercontent.com/94569484/168506841-82bec790-6439-4c54-9153-8097819cdb3a.png)

-16. When the user chooses to view the budget of a department, the user is prompted to select the department and is presented with the total utilized budget of a department&mdash;, which is the combined salaries of all employees in that department.
+16. When the user chooses to view the budget of a department, the user is prompted to select the department and is presented with the total utilized budget of a department, which is the combined salaries of all employees in that department.

 ![image15_view-dept-budget](https://user-images.githubusercontent.com/94569484/168507675-d55fc8d2-7cef-4f44-923f-3f362db2d23d.png)